clo4/nix-dotfiles/packages/tinycfddnsclient/README.md

 overkill for what I need.
 This program fits my requirements exactly, and does nothing more:

-- Updates A records with Cloudflare's DNS
+- Updates both A and AAAA records with Cloudflare's DNS
 - Updates multiple records at once, concurrently
 - Doesn't run as a daemon (user is expected to use a scheduler, e.g. systemd timers or cron)
-- Doesn't do anything more complicated than it has to (no custom configuration languages)
+- Doesn't do anything more complicated than it has to (no custom configuration languages, just JSON)
 - Compiled, not interpreted

 This is a simple Go program.
 I don't have any use-case for this outside of Nix,